k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

 ### Reset the Data Generation Parameter's Value

 Click the black Refresh icon next to the parameter's editor to reset your updates and return to the previous value, if set.
-The previous value can be the default value or the previous value the user sets when opening and updating a Generate task.
+The previous value can be the default value or the previous value the user has set when opening and updating a Generate task.

 ### Data Generation - Distribution Parameters